dodero/WebEngineeringBook/chapter2.md

 ## Types of web frameworks

 The primary characteristic of Web frameworks is that they are aimed at building web applications.
 That means, they provide an abstraction to deal with HTTP issues to overcome HTTP limitations for programming distributed applications.
-That programming abstraction or API ([Application Programming Interface](http://en.wikipedia.org/wiki/Application_programming_interface)) provides a more comfortable way to use HTTP verbs (GET, POST, PUT, DELETE, etc.), manage user sessions, etc.
+That programming abstraction is an API that provides a more comfortable way to use HTTP verbs (GET, POST, PUT, DELETE, etc.), manage user sessions, etc.

 The second characteristic of Web frameworks is their architectural pattern, which is usually (or is often based on) the [Model-View-Controller](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC) pattern.